VACC – Vermont Agricultural Credit Corporation

-- Vermont residents who are or will be engaged in agriculture within the state; and
+- Vermont residents who will be engaged in agriculture within the state and are able to demonstrate their operation can generate sufficient cash flow to service debt;

-- A current or prospective owner/operator of agricultural land or equipment and/or livestock in the state.
+- A current or prospective owner/operator of agricultural land, equipment and/or livestock in Vermont;

-- To make capital improvements, including construction, purchase and improvement of farm and agricultural facility buildings;
+- Make capital improvements, including construction, purchase and improvement of buildings;

-- To promote soil and water conservation and protection;
+- Promote soil and water conservation and protection;

-- To purchase livestock, farm equipment, or fixtures;
+- Purchase livestock, machinery and equipment, or fixtures;

-- To pay annual operating expenses of a farm operation or agricultural facility; and
+- Pay annual operating expenses of a farm operation, forest products business or agricultural facility;

 Farm Loan Rates and Terms